Population: 700,000 (99% Human – Mulan, 1% Planetouched), plus 500,000 slaves (95% Human – various, 5% Half Orc)

 All nobility in Mulhorand are wealthy land owners with many slaves attending them (although they do not own the slaves).
 Mulhorand is strongly patriarchal and only the two eldest sons inherit their father’s wealth (in a ratio of 2:1 in favour of the eldest) and are considered noble, all other children are commoners and left to their own devices.
 This policy has helped to control the size of the noble houses and concentrate the wealth and power.

 The noble houses are often strong supporters of their aligned churches (for they are often kin), although this is not always true.
 Most often the common sons of nobles will join the priesthood as a means to preserve their status, all priests above rank of acolyte are automatically considered noble of the same house as the church, but such bestowed nobility is not hereditary.

-Helcalliant: The House of Helcalli was founded by Horus Helcalli.
+Calliant: The House of Calliant was founded by Horus

 Tholaunt: The House of Thola was founded by Thoth.

 Osriant: The House of Osri was founded by Osiris.

 Ramathant: The House of Ramath was founded by Anhur Ramath.

 Isharia: The House of Isha was founded by Aset Isha (otherwise known as Isis).

 Nesharia: The House of Nesha was founded by Nephthys.

 Gebthant: The House of Gebth was founded by Somed Gebth